ballerina-platform/module-ballerinax-ai.agent/README.md

     };
 ```

-Now define the Http tools for the `GuestWifi` API.
+Now define the HTTP tools for the `GuestWifi` API.

 ```
 agent:HttpTool[] httpTools = [